To accept the things you cannot change is one of the most misunderstood psychological skills.

 It is caused by the belief that what happened should not have happened and that something must now be fixed before you can be okay.

 This belief often forms early.
 When life felt unpredictable, control became a stand-in for safety.
-The mind learned that if it could anticipate, manage, or perfect outcomes, pain could be avoided.
+The mind learned that if it could overthink, anticipate and perfect outcomes, pain could be avoided.

 Over time, this creates a hidden rule: